 While being of independent, mathematical interest, the present results open a perspective of `refactoring' key parts of widely used scientific computing methods.
 We mention only Schur-complement (or Dirichlet-to-Neumann) maps for elliptic PDEs with variable coefficients which constitute, in discretized form, a key component in many algorithms of scientific computation.

-A further, broad range of applications for the considered operator surrogates is \emph{efficient numerical realization of domain-to-solution maps} for elliptic PDEs.
+A further, broad range of applications for the considered operator surrogates is \emph{efficient numerical realization of domain-to-solution maps} for elliptic and parabolic PDEs.
 Upon pullback onto one common, canonical reference domain, physical domain shapes are encoded in variable coefficients of the transformed PDE, and the domain-to-solution map is equivalent to the coefficient-to-solution map.
 Such maps feature the holomorphy required for the presently developed theory (e.g. \cite{CSZ18_2319} for Navier-Stokes equations, \cite{HS21_2779} for nonlocal (boundary) integrodifferential operators, \cite{JSZ17_2339} for time-harmonic Maxwell equations ).
 We mention \cite{RegaPagaAQ22} for a recent application to deep NNs in computational physiology.

-The main results, Theorems~\ref{thm:main} and \ref{thm:main2}, considered in detail the emulation of holomorphic maps $\cG$ by either NNs or by novel generalized polynomial chaos operator surrogates.
+The main results, Theorems~\ref{thm:main} and \ref{thm:main2}, considered in detail the emulation of holomorphic maps $\cG$ by either {ReLU activated} NNs or by novel generalized polynomial chaos operator surrogates.
 The latter class of surrogate operators allows, in particular, for \emph{efficient deterministic construction w.r.\ to the number of the encoded input parameters}.

+{As observed in \cite[Prop.~3.7]{SchwabZechAA}, the presently proved approximation rates by strict ReLU NNs can also be expected for other neural architectures: non-ReLU activations satisfying the `usual' assumptions will also suffice.
+As shown in \cite{stanojevic2022exact} strict ReLU operator expression rate bounds as shown herein will imply the same rates for so-called spiking neural networks, which are prototypical neuromorphic computing models. }

-The presently developed technical tools also accomodate other approximation architectures for the parametric surrogate map $\tilde{\bG}_N$ in \eqref{eq:GenForm}, e.g. tensor-networks or multipole operators (e.g. \cite{jin2022mionet}).
+The presently developed technical tools also accomodate other approximation architectures for the high-dimensional, parametric surrogate map $\tilde{\bG}_N$ in \eqref{eq:GenForm}, e.g. tensor-networks or multipole operators (e.g. \cite{jin2022mionet}).